mbhynes/seeder/README.md

 2. **Set up the `virtualenv` and install the dependencies:**

+The dependencies and `virtualenv` setup is handled by running the `dev` script:
 ```bash
 ./dev up
 ```

 3. **Check that the package passes its tests:**